setthawut8/thoughtstructure/README.md

 # Thought Structure
-- this aims to be a page sharing about how to structure thought for each aspect of life (Decision Making, Finance, Relationship, Physical, Psychological).
+- this aims to be a page sharing about how FanRong structures thought for each aspect of life (Decision Making, Finance, Relationship, Physical, Psychological).

 ---
 Decision Making